-Over-the-counter (OTC) and nonprescription medications (including Tylenol, Ibuprofen, Advil, cough drops, etc.) require written parent/guardian authorization and instructions.
-Parents/guardians must sign a Medication Authorization form to administer medication if their scholar needs to take medicine during school hours.
-If the nonprescription medication is supplied by the scholar's parent/guardian, it must be supplied in the original manufacturer's package, and the package must list the ingredients and recommended therapeutic dosage in a legible format.
-Administration of nonprescription medication in a dosage other than the recommended therapeutic dose requires written approval of the scholar's healthcare provider.
+Over-the-counter (OTC) and nonprescription medications (including Tylenol, Ibuprofen, Advil, cough drops, etc.) require written authorization from a healthcare provider and parent/guardian.
+All nonprescription medication must be supplied by the scholar's parent/guardian, be in the original manufacturer's package, and the package must list the ingredients and recommended therapeutic dosage in a legible format.
 If any unmarked medication is found at school, it will be confiscated, and the parent/guardian will be contacted.

-The Medication Authorization form for prescription or nonprescription medications is available in the school office and on TLA's school website.
+The Medication Authorization form is available in the school office and on TLA's school website.